TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> What's the point in being smart enough to read, if everything you read makes you dumb? ~ C. Sean McGee
+> You are not the drop in the ocean, but the ocean in the drop. ~ Deepak Chopra